 Capital Farm Credit will award one $1,000 one-time scholarship to a high school senior.
-Applicants must demonstrate their educational plans/goals are related to fields in agriculture, education or natural resources (may include Ag Communications, Ag Economics/Business, Ag Education, Wildlife or Ranch Management, Education, etc.) Funds used to attend an accredited vocational or technical school, college, or university full time.
-Application must include 1-2 letters of recommendation and a 100-200 word essay on “What involvement you have had inagriculture and how you think that has benefited you?”
+Applicants must demonstrate their educational plans/goals are related to fields in agriculture, education, or natural resources (may include Ag Communications, Ag Economics/Business, Ag Education, Wildlife or Ranch Management, Education, etc. – all students who do not meet that criteria will not be considered further.)
+Funds used to attend an accredited vocational or technical school, college, or university full time.
+Application must include 1-2 letters of recommendation and a 100-200 word essay on topic given in application.
 Application form is available in the Counselors’ Office.

 - Texas Farm Bureau Scholarships